-The brown color, similar spots and regional variations in shade make Horace's Duskywing easy to mistake for other Duskywings.
+Its brown color, similar spot pattern, and multiple variations make Horace's Duskywing easy to mistake for other Duskywings.

 Fast in flight, Horace's Duskywing is a difficult butterfly to identify quickly.
-Careful examination of wing pattern, color and season of activity are needed to differentiate it from Juvenal's Duskywing.
-Even then, it can be complicated.
-For example, Horace's Duskywing does not have two white spots on its hindwings, but usually Juvenal's do (though some individuals don't).
+Careful examination of wing pattern, color, and season of activity are needed to differentiate it from Juvenal's Duskywing.
+And even then, it can be complicated.
+For example, Horace's Duskywing does not have two white spots on its hindwings, but usually Juvenal's do yet some individuals do not.
+Horace's Duskywing has a cluster of 4 translucent spots that may appear white in bright light on the dark brown wings.
+Two additional, solitary spots lay beneath this cluster.
+Some darker brown marks form understated rows on the wings.

 Adults visit flowers from goldenrod, peppermint, dogbane and winter cress.
 They enjoy sunbathing in open areas.
 Look for them in oak forests, open fields, roadsides, meadows and gardens in the summer.